BolajiAyodeji/bolajiayodeji.com/content/building-and-deploying-your-first-progressive-web-app.md

 — In `sw.js` , add this:

+<span class="figcaption_hack">{{< gist BolajiAyodeji 724f0e782981f4d24bba324a4274e854 >}}</span>

+So basically we imported `workbox-sw.js` which is Workbox’s service worker file, then we checked if Workbox is loaded in our own service worker.

+    if (workbox) {
+      console.log(`Yay!
+Workbox is loaded 🎉`);
+    } else {
+      console.log(`Boo!
+Workbox didn't load 😬`);
+    }

+One of Workbox’s primary features is it’s routing and caching strategy modules.
+It allows you to listen for requests from your web page and determine if and how that request should be cached and responded to.

+Routing in Workbox is the process of a Router *matching* a request to a route and the route then *handling* that request (i.e. providing a response).

+In `sw.js` , we did something like this:

+    workbox.routing.registerRoute(
+      /\.(?:js|css|scss)$/,
+      new workbox.strategies.StaleWhileRevalidate(),
+    );

+Basically, this tells Workbox that when a request is made, it should see if the regular expression matches part of the URL (`.css, .scss, .js`) and if it does, cache that file.

+The `StaleWhileRevalidate()` function allows us to use this cache in our application but still update in the background if the file has changed.
+You would need to refresh again to see the new files.

+Precaching a file will ensure that a file is downloaded and cached before a service worker is installed, meaning that if your service worker is installed, your files will be cached.s

 ![](https://cdn-images-1.medium.com/max/800/1*iwVOX-zY8RmmEIIj5qkpTw.png)

 Now our service worker works and would cache files once the page loads.